-Thankfully, 3-axis DSLR gimbal stabilizers are making it easier than ever to create smooth shots in any scenario.
+There are times when using the best DSLR gimbal stabilizer could save your video footage.
+These devices have exploded in popularity, and are making it easier than ever to create smooth shots in any scenario for 2017.

-When paired with the right camera, using a gimbal can replace jibs, sliders, and dollies and allow you to produce high quality video content.
+When paired with the right camera, using a good 3-axis gimbal can replace jibs, sliders, and dollies and allow you to produce high quality video content.

 But which one should you choose?
 What is worth the investment?